ajbanjara/Wireshark/Thrift.md

 _Display binary as bytes or strings_: As the generic Thrift dissector as bundled in vanilla Wireshark does not know if the `T_BINARY` fields are binary blobs or strings (and in this case, which encoding), this settings allows the user to choose the encoding that Wireshark must use for _all_ `T_BINARY` fields.

 * _UTF-8 if printable_: using a basic heuristic, the dissector checks for each field whether the content is a printable UTF-8 string or not.
-  * If it is considered printable, Wireshark dispalys it a a string (making the filtering requests easier as well).
+  * If it is considered printable, Wireshark displays it a a string (making the filtering requests easier as well).
   * If it is not the case, display falls back to an hexadecimal representation of the binary field.
   * Both Thrift protocols specify that “_Strings_ are first encoded to UTF-8, and then send as binary” so this setting should work in most cases.
     * [Thrift Binary protocol encoding](https://github.com/apache/thrift/blob/master/doc/specs/thrift-binary-protocol.md#string-encoding)